 Conclusion- Be Patient, Financial Freedom Will Come

-Although you often hear stories about people getting rich quick, it doesn’t happen very often.
+Although you frequently hear stories about people getting rich quick, it doesn’t happen very often.
 And when it does, the wealth usually doesn’t last.
-This happens because the basic habits and mindsets for building and keeping wealth were never put in place.
+This is true because the basic habits and mindsets for building and keeping wealth were never put in place.
 Thus, the quick fortune dwindles away over time.

 Achieving real financial freedom happens over many years, even decades.
 It takes plenty of discipline and patience to make it happen.
 But when you consistently work at it, not only will you retire rich, you’ll do it long before your peers ever do.

-To achieve financial freedom, it's going to take some sacrifice.
-Along the way you’ll be tempted to slack off, especially if you hang with people who don’t share the mindset and habits it takes to achieve multimillionaire status.
+To achieve financial freedom, it will take some sacrifice.
+You’ll be tempted to slack off along the way, especially if you hang with people who don’t share the mindset and habits it takes to achieve multimillionaire status.
 But stick with it for the long haul.
 I guarantee it will be totally worth it!

 These are three of my favorite books about building wealth.
 They'll teach you exactly how anyone can achieve financial freedom when they are willing to put in the work.